 FURTHER INFORMATION FOR VISITING ENGLAND

-- If you are visiting England for the first time you won’t want to miss my top 15 tips so you know what to do/not to do when you visit!
+- If you are visiting England for the first time you won’t want to miss my top 15 tips for first-time visitors.

-- For food lovers check out my top 20 dishes to try when you visit.
+- For food lovers check out my top 20 traditional English dishes to try when you visit.

 - If you have an interest in UNESCO World Heritage Sites I have a number of posts offering tips and advice for visiting some of the best known places including Stonehenge, the Lake District, Kew Gardens and Ironbridge Gorge.

-- Travelers to the North-East can find lots of information about the Northumberland Coastal Route (a great road trip) as well as things to do in this beautiful county.
+- Travelers to the North-East can find lots of information about the Northumberland Coastal Route (a great road trip), the Holy Island of Lindisfarne, the best castles to visit in Northumberland as well as things to do in this beautiful county.

 - Official site from the English tourist board – Visit England